Household Travel Study

 Household travel surveys provide detailed demographic and daily trip making information that provide key inputs into current and future transportation planning investments.
-They answer questions about daily travel habits, and provide insights into travel patterns that allow agencies to better focus their planning efforts on community needs.
+They answer questions about daily travel habits and provide insights into travel patterns.
+The data enables WCOG to continue producing a robust travel demand model that assists local planners and engineers evaluate the system, understand current and forecasted deficiencies, and seek opportunities and investments to improve travel for all our users.

 The 2018 Whatcom Regional Transportation Study was conducted between January 2018 and April 2019.
 WCOG hired Resource Systems Group, Inc. to prepare the survey's instruments, conduct the survey, process the data, and provide reports and documentation.